randywreed/generative_agents_opensource/README.md

 I use [Ollama](https://python.langchain.com/docs/integrations/llms/ollama) for easy / quick setup:

 * [Download the app](https://ollama.ai/download)
-* Fetch a model, e.g., for Llama-13b run ollama pull llama2:13b
+* Fetch a model, e.g., for Llama-13b run: `ollama pull llama2:13b`
 * The code uses LangChain's integration for easy model-swapping

 Note: LlamaCpp or GPT4All are [other great options.](https://python.langchain.com/docs/use_cases/question_answering/how_to/local_retrieval_qa).